edurant/edurant.github.io/advising/index.md

   * Click Academic Info within the My Info window
   * Your advisors will be listed in the first section.

-The CE advisors are Drs. <a href="durant.html">Durant</a>, Livingston, Meier, Rothe, and Varnell.
+The CE advisors are Profs. <a href="durant.html">Durant</a>, Livingston, Meier, Rothe, and Varnell.
 All their offices are located on the 3rd floor of the Library.

 ## Elective Options, Planned Offerings